-In August 2005, the Company and Congress signed a further amendment to the Congress Facilities (the "August 2005 Amendments") which removed the exclusion of inventory from the availability calculation should the Company elect to change to the springing lockbox arrangement.
+In August 2005, the Company and Congress signed a further amendment to the Congress Facilities (the "August 2005 Amendments") which removed the elimination of inventory from the availability calculation should the Company elect to change to the springing lock-box arrangement.

-Management believes that no conditions have occurred that would result in subjective acceleration by the lenders, nor do they believe that any such conditions will exist over the next 12 months.
+Management believes that no conditions have occurred that would result in subjective acceleration by the lenders, nor any such conditions will exist over the next 12 months.
 Furthermore, Congress has not informed the Company that any such condition or event has occurred.
-Because of the option to use a springing lock-box arrangement and based on management's assessment of the subjective acceleration clauses, the debt has been classified as long-term as at July 3, 2005.
+Because of the option to use a springing lock-box arrangement and based on management's assessment of the subjective acceleration clauses, the debt has been classified as long-term as at October 2, 2005.

-Management does not foresee being precluded from exercising the option of converting to a springing lock-box based on its expected financing needs over the next 12 months; however, due to the effective cash management aspect of the current lock-box arrangement, the Company has no plans to move to a springing lock-box arrangement at this time.
+Management does not foresee being precluded from exercising the option of converting to a springing lock-box based on its expected financing needs over the next 12 months; however, due to the effective cash management aspect of the current lock-box arrangement, the Company has no plans to move to a springing lock-box arrangement.

-The Congress Facilities and the Credit Agreement (as amended on June 1, 2004) are jointly and severally guaranteed by and secured by the assets of the Company and the assets and capital stock of each of the Company's subsidiaries (other than certain foreign subsidiaries) and its future subsidiaries.
-The security interest granted to Congress ranks senior to the security interest of the pre-existing lenders.
+The Congress Facilities and the Credit Agreement (as amended on June 1, 2004) are jointly and severally guaranteed by and secured by the assets of the Company and the assets and capital stock of each of the Company's subsidiaries (other than certain foreign subsidiaries) and